microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/digital-output/pulses-triggers.md

 # Pulses and triggers

 Digital pin outputs are often used as _control_ outputs.
-This is when an output signal is for setting a condition at the recieving device input.
+This is when an output signal will set a condition at the receiving device input.
 A control signal says the some condition should happen for a period of time or it triggers an action on the receiving device.

 ## Pulsed output

 An ouput pulse causes the pin to change to a new ouput level, stay at that level for some time, and then switch to the level it was before.
-This level changes can be occasional in order to set condition at the input of another device.
-Also, pulses can happen over and over again with the same duration in output levels.
+These level changes can be occasional in order to set condition at the input of another device.
+Also, pulses can happen over and over again with the same duration in output level.
 These repeating, identical pulses create a signal to set timing which is called a _clock_ signal.

 ### On and off pulse

+A output is pulsed when it changes to another level for a period of time and then goes back to its original level.
+This can be either low-high-low or high-low-high.

 ![Single output pulse](/static/cp/learn/pins-tutorial/digital-output/pulse-output.jpg)